Ohtu-project/Ohtu-neural-networks/docs/tutorials.md

 `defect_detector.m` can be moved from the matlab_integration folder to be used as a part of any matlab-project.
 The parameters given to the function are used to find the `Predictions_mat.py` file.

 Put the images that you want to use inside matlab_integration/images.
-It shouldn't contain any subfolders, just the jpg files of the images.
+It shouldn't contain any subfolders, just the jpg files of the images. `Predictions_mat.py` generates images from folder matlab_integration/images with bounding boxes (telling what model has detected) to folder defined by parameter `save_image_directory_path` of function `defect_detector`.

 If you are using Windows instead of Unix, modify the `Predictions_mat.py` script so that the paths contain "\\" instead of "/".